Provident Loans Refund, Complaints & Claims 2022

 How to write off your debt

 It is possible to write off some of your debt through an Individual Voluntary Arrangement (IVA).
 This is a formal agreement to pay the debt collectors an amount you can afford as a one-off sum or as monthly payment.

-You only qualify for the government IVA scheme under certain conditions.
-Fill out a 30 second form to see if you qualify with my 4 question debt write off calculator.
+You only qualify for the IVA scheme under certain conditions.
+Fill out the 5 step form to get started.

 Can I Write Off My Provident Loan in Other Ways?

 Not a lot of people know this, but there are actually quite a few ways to write of debt in the UK.
 What if Provident Loans say you cannot get a refund on your loan and the interest you paid, and you have been unsuccessful trying to prove the loan was unaffordable to the Ombudsman?

 There are a number of methods to wipe some of the debt.
-You might even be applicable to an Individual Voluntary Arrangement (IVA), which can consolidate home credit, personal loans, credit card debt, and other debts into one repayment plan.
+You might be able to use an Individual Voluntary Arrangement (IVA), which can consolidate home credit, personal loans, credit card debt, and other debts into one repayment plan.

 At the end of this lengthy repayment plan (five or six years), all remaining money owed will be written off.
 Some people with lots of debt manage to wipe thousands off their total debt and walk away without any more debts to their name.

 And if you do not have a lot of debts, you can still find a way to wipe off what you owe.
 Those without a big income and who do not own their own home can use something called a Debt Relief Order.

 Provident Loans FAQs Answered!